 At Mind Studios Games, we’ve tried multiple tools throughout the years to find what suits us best.
 In the end, we came up with a blend — we use JIRA as our main project management software for game development, combining it with Google Docs and Sheets for documentation.
 Our project managers are also fond of Plaky, and we sometimes employ Trello for smaller projects.

 These tools are behind most of our games these days.
+Whether you're managing a large-scale RPG or a turn-based game development project, the right project management tools can make all the difference in ensuring your game's success.
 If you have a game in mind and are lost in the options for how to manage its creation, we hope the list above gave you some insights.

 On the other hand, you can also outsource to a project manager with ample experience and whatever tool they use, they’ll be proficient enough with it to make any team comfortable.
 Like our project managers do.